-Carmell Corporation Launches Skincare Partnership With Ladies Playbook To Support And Celebrate NFL Sports Community
+CARMELL CORPORATION LAUNCHES SKINCARE PARTNERSHIP WITH LADIES PLAYBOOK TO SUPPORT AND CELEBRATE NFL SPORTS COMMUNITY

-(MENAFN- GlobeNewsWire - Nasdaq) Carmell provides its revolutionary regenerative skincare through the first of its kind partnership with Ladies Playbook, an exclusive community dedicated to providing support, information, and the connections needed for National football League (“NFL”) families to thrive.
+Carmell announces partnership with Ladies Playbook, an exclusive community dedicated to providing support, information, connections for NFL families to thrive

 The NFL is the most valuable sports franchise in the world, with annual revenues approaching $20 billion from 32 teams, collectively worth approximately $160 billion, according to Statista.